-The out/back hike we have listed here starts at the main parking area and passes the two tent camp areas Bolar Mountain 1 & 2.
+The out and back hike starts at the main parking area and beach passing the two tent camp areas Bolar Mountain 1 & 2.
 We highly recommend Lake Moomaw as a car camping location where you can not only hike the trails, but also swim, fish and enjoy other water sports.

-From the trailhead at the near the first camp spot of Bolar Mountain Campsite 3 head up the blue blazed Greenwood Point Trail for 0.2 miles where the trail will make a turn back through the first of several gullies.
-Cross a small creek and turn back passing over a spur, then descend again through another gully before the steepest climb of 0.2 miles to the hike high point, and beautiful vista of Lake Moomaw and a wooden bench.
+Mile 0.0 - From the trailhead next to the first camp spot of Bolar Mountain Campground 3 head up the blue blazed Greenwood Point Trail for 0.2 miles where the trail will make a turn back through the first of several gullies.
+Cross a small creek and turn back passing over a spur, then descend again through another gully before the steepest climb of 0.2 miles to the hike high point, and beautiful vista of Lake Moomaw.

-From the high point descend for 0.4 miles crossing a stream over a wooden footbridge, then steeply ascend a spur for 0.2 miles to the intersection of the older section of the Greenwood Point Trail.
+Mile 1.1 - From the high point descend for 0.4 miles crossing a stream over a wooden footbridge, then steeply ascend a spur for 0.2 miles to the intersection of an older section of the Greenwood Point Trail.

-As you continue on the older section of the trail the grade is considerably less for the remaining 1.4 miles to the Greenwood Point Campground.
+Mile 1.9 - Continue left on the older section of trail.
+From here the variance in grade is considerably less for the remaining 1.3 miles to the Greenwood Point Campground.

 First, let's talk parking.
 This trail is part of a recreational area, so there are a ton of RV/Camper campsites in the area.
 I was very confused about where to park my car if I was camping overnight on the trail, but eventually figured it out: Drive all the way to the turnaround-area right in front of Bolar Mountain 3 campsite area (there is a large dumpster there).
 Start walking toward the RV campsite loop, and the trailhead is just past the first campsite on your right.